Some 30 years ago, Solomon Islands needed an accountant.

 Cool Fact: Buildings and houses here do not have street numbers and so “Number 9” is not a street number.
 The name comes from WWII days when American troops constructed their 9th building, which now serves as the National Hospital.

-Because mum had stakka chores, social life, and pikinini, she hired some house help.
+Because mum had stakka chores, a social life, and more than one pikinini, she hired some help.
 In the Sollies, they are called “house girls” by the locals, or “house mere” by PC expats meaning “house woman”.
-Their duties range from sweeping, mopping and laundry, to cooking, buying groceries and babysitting.
+Their duties range from regular household chores, to cooking, buying groceries and babysitting.

 Having a house girl is common practice here in the Solomons especially for expats.
 If they stay with you long enough they’re almost like part of the family, particularly if you have kids.